pingcap/docs/tidb-cloud/migrate-from-oracle-using-aws-dms.md

     ![Connect to TiDB Cloud Serverless Tier](/media/tidb-cloud/aws-dms-from-oracle-to-tidb-7.png)

 ## Step 5.
-Create AWS DMS replication instance
+Create an AWS DMS replication instance

 1. Go to the [Replication instances](https://console.aws.amazon.com/dms/v2/home#replicationInstances) page in the AWS DMS console, and switch to the corresponding region.